iq-dot/wordpress/README.md

 =====

 GIT_ROOT/.openshift/action_hooks/deploy:
     This script is executed with every 'git push'.
-Feel free to modify this script to learn how to use it to your advantage.
 By default, this script will create the database tables that this example uses.

     If you need to modify the schema, you could create a file